catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 Tuning your database
 ####################

+Tuning your database is an important part of database management and is essential to getting the best performance out of your resources.
+The following section covers some of the basic information around tuning, our best practices and our recommendations for custom tuning on the Catalyst Cloud.

-While our database instances are pre-tuned to make use of resources, there will still be times when select configuration parameters need to be amended for specific workloads or use cases for your database.
+To start, its important to not that our database instances are pre-tuned.
+Our tuning is set up to make use of resources in an optimal way for a wide variety of use cases.
+There will still be times when specific configuration parameters need to be amended for specific workloads or use cases for your database.
+We'll discuss how to do this later on.

 The auto-tuned parameters are: